DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/intro-ect-video-introduction.md

-  Creating a culture in which pupils want to work hard and actively resist temptations to misbehave will benefit both your workload and wellbeing but also your pupils’ attitudes, wellbeing and motivation.
+  Creating a culture in which pupils want to work hard and actively resist temptations to misbehave will benefit both your workload and wellbeing but also your pupils' attitudes, wellbeing and motivation.
 It is not something that can be established instantly but instead something that is consciously crafted over time.
 However, if you consistently teach and model your rules, routines and expectations and embed these securely, a positive climate for